oscarvartox/ai-nanodegree/nanodegree/src/main/tut/docs/index.md

-# Scala Essentials - Documentation
+# AI Nanodegree - Documentation

-Welcome to the **Scala Essentials Documentation** site!
+Welcome to the **AI Nanodegree Documentation** site!